user28111999/epitech/README.md

 Google Drive clone using PHP and stuff

+### Previously_On

+MyAnimeList but with TV shows & movies

+run it with npm run start (be sure to do a npm install first)

 ## Meta

 There are a lot more projects but I mostly lost them, we mostly worked with PHP, SQL, HTML, CSS and different frameworks such as Laravel, Symfony, jQuery, Bootstrap, etc...